Enjoy the classic flavors (and colors) of Italy with a crispy thin-crust Margherita pizza that’s just as good as your favorite pizzeria!

 Savor the classic flavors (and colors) of Italy with a crispy thin-crust Margherita pizza that rivals your favorite pizzeria!

-Margherita pizza is a classic thin-crust Italian pizza that originated in Naples and is named after Queen Margherita of Savoy.
-Legend has it that during her visit to Naples in 1889, she was served a pizza that was made with the colors of the Italian flag: red (tomatoes), white (mozzarella cheese), and green (basil leaves).
-This pizza became known as the Margherita pizza and has since become a popular classic all over the world.
+Margherita pizza is a beloved Italian classic that traces its roots back to Naples, where it was first created in honor of Queen Margherita of Savoy.
+The story goes that during her visit to Naples in 1889, she was served a pizza featuring the colors of the Italian flag: red from tomatoes, white from mozzarella cheese, and green from fresh basil.
+This simple yet flavorful pizza quickly became a symbol of Italian pride and has since captured the hearts of pizza lovers around the world.

 What You’ll Need To Make Margherita Pizza